dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 then please notify DIME Analytics.
 If your addition/correction is not too big you can notify DIME Analytics by making an edit directly to this document on GitHub and submit a pull request.
-If you are not familiar with GitHub or your the issue you noted is substantial, then you can send an email to dimeanalytics@worldbank.org describing the issue._
+If you are not familiar with GitHub or the issue you noted is substantial, then you can send an email to dimeanalytics@worldbank.org describing the issue._

 ## What are VDIs?